Imbalance of Serotonin may cause Migraine Pain

 What is Serotonin?

-Serotonin is a neurotransmitter that mainly regulates your mood & to promote smooth digestion.
+Serotonin is a neurotransmitter that mainly regulates your mood & promotes smooth digestion.
 Apart from promoting good sleep by helping regulate circadian rhythm, It also helps regulate your appetite, improve your memory and learning capacity.
 It helps promote positive thinking/feeling and pro-social behavior.

 Migraine – An Overview